 With the conclusion of the Petroleum Contamination Site Cleanup Reimbursement Program on December 31, 1996, the total backlog of unpaid claims for cleanup reimbursements amounted to \$551.5 million.
 The 1996 Legislature addressed the need to pay off this obligation in an expeditious manner since the collections from the Inland Protection Trust Fund (IPTF) were not enough to cover payback on a timely basis.
 The solution was the creation of the Inland Protection Finance Corporation (IPFC) that was authorized to issue bonds to finance repayment of the reimbursement claims.
-In February 1998 the IPFC obtained \$262 million in bond proceeds and by late 1999, the backlog had been paid off using a combination bond proceeds and IPTF funds.
-By the end of Fiscal Year 2001/2002 the Department expects the reimbursement program to close out all remaining claims and terminate the activities.
-The bonds issued in 1998 are being retired at a rate of approximately \$50 million per year and this obligation is to be satisfied by Fiscal Year 2004.
+In February 1998, the IPFC obtained \$262 million in bond proceeds and by late 1999, the backlog had been paid off using a combination of bond proceeds and IPTF funds.
+By the end of FY 2001/2002 the Department expects the reimbursement program to close out all remaining claims and terminate the activities.
+The bonds issued in 1998 are being retired at a rate of approximately \$50 million per year and this obligation is to be satisfied by July 2003, six months ahead of schedule.